ZixuanKe/CAT/README.md

 **Federated-CelebA**: Please download from [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and follow the instruction  of [Leaf](https://github.com/TalwalkarLab/leaf).
 Processed files are in **/dat** folder
 **Federated-EMNIST**: Generated from [Leaf](https://github.com/TalwalkarLab/leaf).
 Processed files are in **/dat** folder

+## Reference
+If using this code, parts of it, or developments from it, please cite the reference bellow.

+    @article{ke2020continualmixed,
+    author= {Ke, Zixuan and Liu, Bing and Huang, Xingchang}, title= {Continual Learning of a Mixed Sequence of Similar and Dissimilar Tasks}, booktitle = {Advances in Neural Information Processing Systems}, volume={33},
+    year = {2020}}

 ## Contact

 Please drop an email to [Zixuan Ke](zke4@uic.edu) if you have any questions.